 Luckily, the clever folks over at Adobe knew that photographers—and everyone else who works with images—needed a way to batch upload, resize, organize, watermark, and export their images all at once.
 We’re talking seconds here.
 It was with these needs in mind that they developed Adobe Lightroom.

 Unfortunately, many people still see Lightroom as “baby Photoshop,” or alternatively, as too confusing or advanced for the casual user.
 Not so!
 This program pairs beautifully with Photoshop to streamline your editing process and improve efficiency, and it’s great all on its own if you’re looking for a quick and easy way to do some basic editing and organize your photos.

 To get you started, we put together this simple five-step tutorial using some of our favorite Autumn stock photos to show you how easy it is to watermark your images in Lightroom.
 We promise—after a time or two this process will take about 10 seconds flat.

 Step One: Import Images into Adobe Lightroom

 Go ahead and open up Adobe Lightroom.
 It should open to the Library module along the top navigation bar.
 Once the screen pops up, click the button on the bottom left that reads Import.

 A new screen will open, and often the easiest way to batch import your images is simply to drag and drop them into the center.
 Once they load, all your images will be visible as thumbnails, as you can see below.
-For this project, we decided to use these stunning autumn landscape photos.
+For this project, we decided to use autumn landscape photos.